eval-protocol/python-sdk/development/notes/apps_coding_example_plan.md

     ```

 **Phase 5: Minimal Example Code File (Optional)**
-*   The main reward logic will be in `reward_kit/rewards/apps_coding_reward.py`.
+*   The main reward logic will be in `eval_protocol/rewards/apps_coding_reward.py`.
 No specific `main.py` needed in the example folder itself unless it defines a further wrapper.

 **Phase 6: Documentation**
 1. Create `examples/apps_coding_example/README.md`:
     *   Describe APPS dataset, task, and the (initially simplified) reward logic.
-    *   Instructions for data prep and running `reward-kit run`.
+    *   Instructions for data prep and running `eval-protocol run`.

 **Phase 7: Testing**
 1. Implement the (simplified) `evaluate_apps_solution` reward function.
 2. Implement `scripts/convert_apps_to_prompts.py`.
 3. Generate `development/apps_sample_prompts.jsonl`.
-4. Run `reward-kit run` with the APPS example config.
+4. Run `eval-protocol run` with the APPS example config.
 5. Verify flow, generation (if enabled), caching, and that the reward function is called and returns a score.

 **Key Challenge:** The `evaluate_apps_solution` reward function.
 Starting with a non-execution-based version is crucial for a quick first iteration.
 Full code execution is a separate, large feature.